-When the Cosmopolitan Opened the Wicked Spoon in 2010 it ripped up the Las Vegas Buffet Rule Book!
-No longer were Buffets a place for cheap low-Quality Gluteny but now you could get your fill of real quality high-end restaurant-style dishes on an all-you-can-eat plan.
+When Cosmopolitan opened the Wicked Spoon Buffet in 2010 it ripped up the Las Vegas Buffet Rule Book!
+No longer were Buffets a place for cheap low-Quality gluteney but now you could get your fill of real quality high-end restaurant-style dishes on an all-you-can-eat plan.
 They introduced the Mini-Dishes of restaurant classics, along with a few specialties, focusing on real quality, not just huge portions.

 Naturally, we were keen to research the Buffet on Tripadvisor and Yelp to see what people are saying, and for many reviewers, this is enough, not for us.
 We needed to be on the ground to see how things go down.
 So we took leave from the pool to head over for a boozy brunch as a bit of a storm swept through Vegas.

 How Much is the Wicked Spoon Buffet – 2023 Prices

 Brunch is our favorite time at the Wicked Spoon.
 Midweek is only $38 and we feel that is pretty decent value, especially when compared to other restaurant prices.
 Remember with a Buffet like this it really counts as two meals, if you go early, there will be no need for lunch and if you are going later then you should skip breakfast to ensure you are properly hungry, you will also only really need a light dinner as well.

 - Mon – Fri: $38 adults – $19 kids (5-10)

 - Sat-Sun: $49 adults – $24 kids (5-10)

 Lunch is still amazing at the Wicked spoon but the bump in price doesn’t really reflect the increase in menu items.
 There are more “prime” foods available but the real stand-out items that make the Buffet special are all available at Brunch. $49 for a weekend dinner is very expensive and is verging on high-end restaurant prices.